Improving Multimodal Large Language Models Using Continual Learning: Experiments

 \subsection{Mitigating Linguistic Forgetting}

-We study the efficacy of our mitigation methods toward reducing linguistic forgetting.
-Due to computational constraints, we exhaustively tested mitigation methods with Pythia (160M) in Table~\ref{tab:mitigation-results-pythia160m}, and then evaluate the best method across all parameter scales of Pythia models in Fig.~\ref{fig:nlp-scaling}. \\ In Table~\ref{tab:mitigation-results-pythia160m}, Soft Targets has the highest accuracy across VL datasets with the least linguistic forgetting.
+Following the results in Sec.~\ref{sec:analyzing-linguistic-forgetting}, we study the efficacy of our mitigation methods toward reducing linguistic forgetting.
+Due to limited computational resources, we only exhaustively tested the mitigation methods with Pythia (160M), which was selected due to its small size.
+We then evaluate the best method using all Pythia models in Sec.~\ref{sec:model-scaling-para}.

+Our results with various mitigation methods on LLaVA training of Pythia (160M) are given in Table~\ref{tab:mitigation-results-pythia160m}.
+Soft Targets has the highest accuracy across VL datasets with the least linguistic forgetting.
 LoRA and mSGM better preserve NLU/NLG performance but at the cost of decreased VL accuracy compared to naive fine-tuning.
-We posit that the \textit{retention of next-token logits} enforced by Soft Targets is crucial in mitigating linguistic forgetting for causal generation during MLLM training.

-\textbf{Analyzing the Role of Parameter Count. } In \citet{driess2023palm}, larger models had less catastrophic forgetting than smaller ones for NLG/NLU.
-The opposite result was found in \citet{luo2023empirical}.\\ We analyze this phenomenon in the Pythia family of models in Fig.~\ref{fig:nlp-scaling}, where we evaluate naive fine-tuning and the best method for 160M, Soft Targets.
-Across scales, Soft Targets has zero or negative linguistic forgetting over the naive fine-tuning method used in the original LLaVA paper, with competitive VL performance compared to naive fine-tuning (especially at higher scales, see Fig. ~\ref{fig:vl-scaling}).
-Soft Targets achieved positive backward transfer in the low model size regime (0.16-0.41B) and no forgetting for larger sizes (>0.41B).
+\paragraph{Analyzing the Role of Parameter Count. } In \cite{driess2023palm}, larger models had less catastrophic forgetting than smaller ones for NLG/NLU, where their 12B parameter model lost $87.3\%$.
+In comparison, their 562B parameter model only lost $3.9\%$.
+The opposite result was found in \cite{luo2023empirical}, where smaller models exhibited \emph{less} forgetting than larger ones.
+We analyze this phenomenon in the Pythia family of models, where we evaluate naive fine-tuning and Soft Targets, which was the best method for Pythia (160M).
+Results are given in Fig.~\ref{fig:model-scaling}.
+Across scales, Soft Targets has zero or negative linguistic forgetting over the naive fine-tuning method used in the original LLaVA paper, with competitive VL performance compared to naive fine-tuning.
+Soft Targets achieved positive backward transfer in the low model size regime (0.16-0.41B) and no forgetting for larger sizes ($>0.41$B).
 In contrast, naive fine-tuning had severe forgetting in the 0.16-0.41B regime and reduced forgetting when the model size exceeded 1B parameters.